UniFrann264/PlayWithViewersListener/README.md

 `sound`: When we are about to play the bot notifies us by issuing an alarm to notify us (it opens the Windows music player).

+`sendCommand`: Allows the bot to send commands to the chat.

 ### Credentials:

 `username`: We will have to put our Twitch username in lowercase, the username must be the one used to log in.